 The NLRA not only guarantees the right of employees to strike, but also places limitations and qualifications on how employees exercise that right.
-For example, restrictions exist against strikes in health care institutions.
-See “Striking or Picketing a Health Care Institution Without Notice” in
+For example, restrictions exist against “secondary strikes” and strikes against health care institutions.

 Strikes for a lawful object fall into two classes: